Skip to main content

 What is Natural Resources?

-Interested in working to conserve our natural resources and help keep people connected with nature?
-This STEM (Science, Technology, Engineering and Mathematics) major blends science, economics, policy, technology and management techniques to prepare students to conserve our natural systems and green infrastructure in the face of a growing population and limited resources.
-Through hands-on learning and teamwork, students develop critical skills, such as communication, collaboration and problem solving, all of which are needed to effectively address the challenges that arise when integrating people and nature.
+Interested in working to conserve our natural resources and helping keep people connected with nature?
+Our Natural Resources program — fully accredited by the Society of American Foresters (SAF) — blends science, economics, policy, technology and management techniques to prepare students to conserve our natural systems and green infrastructure in the face of a growing population and limited resources.
+Through hands-on learning and teamwork, students develop critical skills such as communication, collaboration and problem solving, all of which are needed to effectively address the challenges that arise when integrating people and nature.

-Students interested in the environment, who prefer a broad background, find this program gives them the choice to concentrate their study in a variety of areas.
-Accredited by the Society of American Foresters, our Natural Resources major is customizable with 21 elective credits.
+Students interested in the environment, especially those who prefer a broad background, find that the Natural Resources program gives them the choice to concentrate their study in a variety of areas.
+The program is customizable with 21 elective credits.
 Students can choose electives to provide a breadth of knowledge or they can develop a specialization of their choice.

-Sample electives include U.S. Environmental Law and Politics, Urban Wildlife Management, Forest Health and Protection, and Watershed and Wetland Hydrology.
-As part of their coursework, students also partner with local agencies, such as the Triangle Land Conservancy, City of Raleigh, and Wake County Open Space, to assess and analyze the impacts of urbanization on natural resources in one of America’s fastest growing regions.
+Some of the available electives include environmental law and politics, urban wildlife management, forest health and protection, and watershed and wetland hydrology.
+As part of their coursework, students also partner with local agencies (Triangle Land Conservancy, City of Raleigh, Wake County Open Space, etc.) to assess and analyze the impacts of urbanization on natural resources in one of America’s fastest growing regions.

 Concentrations

-Past internships include assisting with turtle conservation, researching resilient crop methods with the U.S. Department of Agriculture, and studying the usability of climate information as part of a National Science Foundation grant.
+Our students have completed internships assisting with turtle conservation, researching resilient crop methods with the U.S. Department of Agriculture, and studying the usability of climate information as part of a National Science Foundation grant.

 Learn More About Natural Resources